-Upper second class honours degree (or equivalent) or above, in Engineering, Mathematics, Physical Sciences or a related subject.
+Upper second class honours degree (2:1 or an equivalent standard in other qualifications approved by the University) in Engineering, Mathematics, Physical Sciences or a related subject.

 Months of entry

 We are uniquely placed to offer this programme, drawing extensively from courses provided to the European Space Agency by our Astronautics group.
 Learning with us you will focus on the design of all elements involved in a space mission, and use an integrated approach, which demonstrates how the various component subsystems function and interface with each other.
 Our course is suitable if you have previously studied physics or engineering.